Laudato si' - On the Care for our Common Home - is the Pope's Encyclical Letter on the environment and human ecology.

 In the final chapter, recalling that no project can be effective if it is not animated by a formed and responsible conscience, ideas are put forth to aid growth in this direction at the educational, spiritual, ecclesial, political and theological levels.

 The text ends with two prayers.
 One offered for sharing with everyone who believes in “God who is the all powerful Creator”, and the other to those who profess faith in Jesus Christ, punctuated by the refrain “Praise be to you!” which opens and closes the Encyclical.

 Several central themes run through the text that are addressed from a variety of different perspectives, thus traversing and unifying the text:

 Ecological Education and Spirituality

-You can download a 10-page PDF summary that will guide you through an initial reading of the Encyclical and the full Encyclical Laudato si’ by using the links below or to the right of this article.
+You can download a 10-page PDF summary that will guide you through an initial reading of the Encyclical and the full Encyclical Laudato si’ by using the links below.

 If you want to buy a hard copy of Laudato si’, you can pre-order from the Catholic Truth Society.
 Click to purchase for £4.95.